hchungdelta/Simple_NN_API/NN_v2.0_seq2seq/introduction/define_vocabulary/README.md

 200MB txt novel data are used for vocabulary-searching, I set the upper limit of the vocabulary length to be 7. and if the frequency of certain combination is larger than 120, it will be registered in dictionary.

+There are three issues arise in this method.
+* duplicate information
+* lengthy words
+* postpositional particle　格助詞「て、に、を、は、が」

+#### duplicate information
 It is necessary to delete "duplicate information", for example, it is easy to imagine that in this method the dictionary will register the following vocabulary.
 ```
 オフィス  (like office)  --> true vocabulary